Kakamotobi/Learned/WebGL/WebGL.md

 - **Shader:** a program determining "how" you want to draw the object.
   - Vertex Shader: specify all the vertices (essentially, the shape itself).
   - Fragment Shader: define the color, texture, etc (essentially, the decorations).
-- **Buffer:** data held on the GPU
+- **Buffer:** array of binary data uploaded to the GPU.
-  - Vertex Buffer: vertex(geometry) attributes of the model (Ex: position, color, texture coordinates).
+  - Vertex Buffer: vertex(geometry) attributes of the model (Ex: position, normal, color, texture coordinates).
   - Frame Buffer: a collection of buffers that serve as a rendering destination.
 Essentially a collection of attachments.
+- **Attributes:** specifies how to access data on the buffers and feed them to the Vertex Shader.
+  - Ex: which buffer to pull the vertex positions out of, what type of data to pull out, the offset in the buffer where the positions start, the number of bytes from one position to the next.
+- **Uniforms:** global variables that are set before executing shaders.
+- **Textures:** arrays of data that shaders can randomly access.
+- **Varyings:** a way for a Vertex Shader to pass data to a Fragment Shader.

 ## WebGL High-Level View
 1. Prepare the canvas, get the WebGL rendering context.